-Salad, Sandwich, and Pizza Prep Tables Buyers' Guide
+Salad, Sandwich, & Pizza Prep Tables Buyers' Guide

 Food prep tables are a necessity for any foodservice operation that needs to assemble its final products.
 All food prep tables come equipped with a refrigerated base and a flat workspace area, removable cutting board, and cold pan storage section on top, but which type of table you get will depend on what you need to prepare.
 Whether your menu calls for an assortment of pizzas or a variety of salads and specialty sandwiches, KaTom will have the right style and size food prep table to fit your needs.